armory/documentation/_spinnaker/terraform_integration.md

 {:.no_toc}
 ## Overview

 Use Armory Spinnaker's Terraform Integration to integrate your infrastructure-as-code with Terraform workflow into your Spinnaker instance.
 Manage your application infrastructure as part of a Spinnaker pipeline.

-Armory Spinnaker's Terraform Integration interacts with a source repository you specify to deploy infrastructure.
+The Terraform Integration interacts with a source repository you specify to deploy infrastructure.

-At a high level, the Terraform Integration performs the following actions during a Terraform Integration stage:
+At a high level, a Terraform Integration stage performs the following actions when it runs:

 1. Authenticates to your repo using basic authentication credentials you provide.
 This can be a GitHub token or a BitBucket username/password combination.
 2. Pulls a full directory from your Git repository.